 I was very happy that chocolate did not show up as a food I’m sensitive to.
 However, I did show a sensitivity to carob bean which is often used as a substitute.

-Without using sugar or a high fiber syrup sweetener, it’s impossible to make keto brownies that are soft and fudge-like.
+Without using a bulk sweetener or a high fiber syrup sweetener, it’s nearly impossible to make paleo keto brownies that are soft and fudge-like.
 I was able to recreate the texture of normal brownies in another recipe, but it relied on polydextrose or use of a fiber syrup.

 I’ve also had success making a moist cake-like low carb brownie using zucchini.
 You can find that recipe here.
 I did use Carbquik in the original recipe, but I’ve moved away from it due to the gluten.
 Almond flour or a mix of almond and coconut flour is a good replacement.